 4 Funny Illustrated Books that Perfectly Capture the Introvert Life

-As an introvert with social anxiety, I am always looking for ways to escape into a less chaotic world.
+As an introvert with social anxiety, I’m always looking for ways to find peace and escape from this chaotic world.

-I think I speak for many introverts when I say that, for us, “chaos” can mean everything from unnecessary social interaction to making small talk — and let’s not forget phone calls, which can be utterly terrifying (please, please send me a text instead).
+I think I speak for many introverts when I say that, for us, “chaos” can mean anything from unnecessary social interaction to forced small talk.
+And let’s not forget phone calls, which can be terrifying (please, please send a text instead).

-As a result, I’m always looking for ways to recharge my social battery, and I’ve found that sinking into books helps me break free.
+So, I’m always looking for little rituals to recharge my energy and calm my mood.
+I’ve found that sinking into a good book helps me break free.

 Of course, all introverts have their go-to methods to relax when our worlds get too “peopley” and overwhelming, and reading may not be for everybody.
 But thankfully there are a few hilarious illustrated books that capture the true essence of being a wallflower in a world that seems full of extroverts.